-So, when you think about how to live up to your full potential, discipline is something I would highly recommend to bring up to the equation.
-Discipline is probably one of the biggest prerequisites to live a joyful and happy life.
+So, when you think about how to live up to your full potential, self-discipline is something I would highly recommend to bring up to the equation.
+Self-discipline is probably one of the biggest prerequisites to live a joyful and happy life.

 Failure is one of the most important variables if you are wondering how to live up to your full potential.
-Failure is part of the path to success in everything we do.
+It is part of the path to success in everything we do.

 We know that at the beginning of our lives but we tend to forget it as we get older.

-One day, I was seated in a park bench.
+One day, I was sat in a park bench.
 There was this couple taking a walk with their little child.
-The kid was between 1 or 2 years old, I guess, because he was still in the process of learning how to walk.
-At some point, he tripped on a little pebble and fell down.
+The kid was about 1 or 2 years old, I guess, because he was still in the process of learning how to walk.
+At some point, he tripped over a little pebble and fell down.
 Now comes the lesson I learned from that little kid.

 Failing it’s ok, what’s not ok is when we fail and we stay down.
 Whoever stays down is a loser.
 Winners will fail and get up, fail and get up, fail and get up.
 They always get up.
 That is a winner.

 | A great speech from Arnold Schwarzenegger about following your dreams and accepting failure as being part of the journey. |